eclipse-archived/ceylon-lang.org/documentation/1.3/tour/index.md

 <!-- lang: bash -->
     ceylon-1.3.1/bin/ceylon fat-jar --run=hello default

-This will create a file named `default-unversioned.jar`, which you can run using `java`:
+This will create a file named `default.jar` in the working directory, which you can run using `java`:

 <!-- lang: bash -->
-    java -jar default-unversioned.jar
+    java -jar default.jar

 This is very useful if you ever need to run a Ceylon program in an environment where Ceylon itself is not installed.
+The "fat" `.jar` file contains everything needed to run the Ceylon program, including its dependencies.

 ## Running the program from the IntelliJ IDE